w3f/polkadot-wiki/docs/learn/learn-staking-faq.md

 The [staking reward distribution](learn-simple-payouts) is not automatic and needs to be triggered through a transaction.
-Typically, it is the validators who trigger the staking reward payout transaction, but for some reason if they do not, you can claim the rewards on your own, and all the other nominators.
+Typically, it is the validators who trigger the staking reward payout transaction, but for some reason if they do not, you can claim the rewards on your own, which triggers payout for all the nominators of that specific validator.

 ### Nominated validators not in the active set